ANSSI-FR/SecuML/README.md

 * Learning a Supervised Detection Model and Analysing the Alerts
 * Projecting Data
 * Clustering Data
+* Acquiring a Labeled Dataset with a Reduced Human Effort

 #### Requirements
 * MySQL server (>= 5.5.49)